rpede/MobileProgramming24/_advanced_state/password_manager.md

 }
 ```

-Sealed classes are abstract classes that can not be extended outside their own
+Sealed classes are abstract classes that cannot be extended outside their own
 package.
 See [sealed class modifier](https://dart.dev/language/class-modifiers#sealed).

 It means that the only way to instantiate `Key` is through its `_Key` sub-class
 which isn't accessible outside its own package.
-The only public available part of `Key` is its `destroy()` method.
+The only publicly available part of `Key` is its `destroy()` method.
-The application should call `destroy` when the key is no longer need.
+The application should call `destroy` when the key is no longer needed.
 In other words when we are closing the vault.

 The cryptography package works with `SecretBox` class.